 You can see part of the river by the clubhouse and I got a great sunrise picture over the water right when I arrived…

 Though the course is right next to the river, no parts other than the clubhouse are right along the water’s edge (as the name would imply).
 Speaking of the name, this used to just be Needles Municipal Golf Course, and that will tell you a lot about what to expect from it.
-I’m not sure when they changed over to Rivers Edge but I guess it’s a more appealing name.
+I’m not sure when they changed over to Rivers Edge (no apostrophe) but I guess it’s a more appealing name, though it may tease you a bit into thinking parts of the course actually play along the river’s edge.

 The most notable thing about the Rivers Edge layout is the fact that both the 9th and 18th holes are par-3s.
 I can’t remember playing another course with that set-up.
 In addition, the 10th is a par-3, which is also uncommon.